Stay Eat Events Weather Beaches

 Moore had particular praise for the USCG rescue swimmer and the helicopter pilot, who continuously risked much but performed exceptionally well.
 The helicopter had to dart off and refuel at one point.
 By the time they were pulling the remaining men off the boat, the pilot held the aircraft remarkably still, she said.

-Moore had special thanks for the volunteers from the public, who even helped provide an RV on scene for the rescued to warm themselves.
+Moore had special thanks for the volunteers from the public, who even helped provide ATV's on scene.

 The USCG said the owner will be working to handle the salvage of the vessel.